Cocaine Possession Lawyer in Hackensack, NJ

 If you are not eligible for a diversionary program and are convicted of cocaine possession, a criminal record could follow you for the rest of your life.
 Additionally, with repeated cocaine possession convictions, you are likely to serve significant jail time.

-An Aggressive Fair Lawn Cocaine Possession Attorney Fights Vigorously Against Your Drug Charges
+An Aggressive Hackensack Cocaine Possession Attorney Fights Vigorously Against Your Drug Charges

 In New Jersey, most charges for possession of cocaine occur because police initiated search of the defendant’s person, car, or home.
 Hackensack cocaine possession attorney Adam M. Lustberg has analyzed police conduct hundreds of times in these types of cases and can quickly ascertain whether your 4th Amendment constitutional rights were violated.